Artur

 Artur is a cognate to the common male given name Arthur meaning "bear-like", or "of honour".
 It is believed to possibly be descended from the Roman surname Artorius or the Celtic bear-goddess Artio or more probably from the Celtic word artos ("bear").
 Other Celtic languages have similar first names, such as Old Irish Art, Artúur, Welsh Arth - which may also be the source for the modern name.

 Art is also a diminutive form of the common name Arthur.
 In Estonian, and many Romance, Slavic and Germanic languages the name is spelled as Artur.
 The Finnish versions are Artturi and Arttu.

+The Latin version of the name would be “Urs”, (female version Ursula linked here.). the name is nowadays primarily found as a given name in germanic countries, especially in Switzerland.

 Avestan aṣ̌a/arta and its Vedic equivalent both derive from Proto-Indo-Iranian *ṛtá- "truth", which in turn continues Proto-Indo-European h₂r-to- "properly joined, right, true", from the root h₂ar.
 The word is attested in Old Persian as arta.

 Artur is less commonly found as a surname.
 Notable people with the name include: